 We’ve all held a grudge or two before—even when we know it’s not the smartest or most productive thing to do.
 But did you know it’s also not the healthiest?
 Holding a grudge or refusing to forgive someone can have adverse effects on your health.
 Conversely, the benefits of forgiving your supposed wrongdoer have several healthy implications, both physically and mentally.
-In an effort to help you put your mind and body at ease, here are four reasons to consider “burying the hatchet” and empathize with a friend or foe for your health.
+July 7 is Global Forgiveness Day so in an effort to help you put your mind and body at ease, here are four reasons to consider “burying the hatchet” and empathize with a friend or foe for your health.

 - Forgiveness means less stress.